Kembo Kibato

-Playing career
+Early life

 Kibato played youth soccer with the North Toronto Nitros.
-In 2016, he debuted with the senior team in League1 Ontario, making two substitute appearances.
-The following season, he joined the senior squad full-time, scoring 4 goals in 19 appearances, and was named a league third-team all-star.

 In 2017, he played with Team Ontario at the 2017 Canada Summer Games, helping them win the gold medal.

 In 2017, Kibato joined the Toronto FC Academy.

+Club career

+In 2016, Kibato debuted with the North Toronto Nitros senior team in League1 Ontario, making two substitute appearances.
+The following season, he joined the senior squad full-time, scoring 4 goals in 19 appearances, and was named a league third-team all-star.
+In 2018, he played with Toronto FC III.

 In 2019, he attended training camp with Forge FC of the Canadian Premier League, but did not ultimately sign with the club.

 On July 18, 2019, Kibato signed with Danish 2nd Division side FC Helsingør.
 Kibato left on January 14, 2020 without making an official first team appearance, having only played in friendlies.